Francisco Monción

-Francisco Moncion (July 6, 1918 – April 1, 1995) was a charter member of the New York City Ballet.
+Francisco Monción (July 6, 1918 – April 1, 1995) was a Dominican-born American ballet dancer and choreographer who was a charter member of the New York City Ballet.
 Over the course of his long career, spanning some forty years, he created roles in major works by George Balanchine, Jerome Robbins, and others.
-He was also a choreographer himself and a talented amateur painter.
+He was also an amateur painter.

 Early life and training

 Francisco Monción was born in Concepción de la Vega, a large city in La Vega province in the center of the Dominican Republic.
 His family immigrated to the United States in 1922 or 1923, when he was four years old.
 He did not begin dance training until he was twenty, and then it was almost by accident.
 In 1938, he was offered a scholarship to the recently established School of American Ballet, then engaged in recruiting male students.
 He accepted the offer and soon found himself in technique classes with Balanchine, Pierre Vladimiroff, and Anatole Oboukoff, undergoing the strict discipline of the Russian school of classical ballet.
 In 1942, while still a student, he appeared in the ensemble of Balanchine's Ballet Imperial in a production by the New Opera Company at the Majestic Theater in New York.
 However, as World War II was raging in Europe, he postponed his thoughts of becoming a professional dancer and enlisted in the U.S. Army.
 After two years of military service, he was discharged, whereupon he returned to New York and began his theatrical career.